himmAllRight/himmAllRight-source/content/post/three-required-gnome-extensions.md

 </center>

 Gnome extensions are installable enhancements to the Gnome desktop environment.
-They are obtained by going to [the gnome extensions website](https://extensions.gnome.org) with a supported browser, installing the plugin, and switching desired extensions to "On".
-Extensions and then be further configured using the [Tweaks](https://wiki.gnome.org/action/show/Apps/Tweaks?action=show&redirect=Apps%2FGnomeTweakTool) desktop application.
+They are obtained by going to the [gnome extensions website](https://extensions.gnome.org) with a supported browser, installing the plugin, and switching the tab of desired extensions to "On".
+Extensions can be further configured using the [Tweaks](https://wiki.gnome.org/action/show/Apps/Tweaks?action=show&redirect=Apps%2FGnomeTweakTool) desktop application.

 ## My Must-Have 3

-### Caffine
+### Caffeine

-My first required extension is Caffine, which adds a little coffee cup icon to the status bar.
+My first required extension is Caffeine, which adds a little coffee cup icon to the status bar.
 When the cup is empty, the system behaves as normal.
-However, when clicked the cup 'fills up', and the extension will prevent the system from suspending the display.
+However, when clicked, the cup 'fills up' and caffeine will prevent the system from suspending the display.

-This is useful when giving presentations to prevent the screen from dimming off during longer slides, or during Q&A time.
+This is useful when giving presentations to stop the screen from dimming off during longer slides, or during Q&A time.
 I also use this if I have a secondary computer displaying information, to prevent it from repeatedly logging me out.
 I can temporarily pause my sleep settings, without having to actually go